 So, what can you do?
 Here are some tips:

-Lymphatic massage: Massage therapy designed to improve lymphatic drainage is different than a deep tissue massage.
-Instead, it involves gently massaging areas to encourages the movement of lymph fluids around the body.
+• Lymphatic massage: Massage therapy designed to improve lymphatic drainage is different than a deep tissue massage.
+Instead, it involves gently massaging areas to encourage the movement of lymph fluids around the body.
 This is a technique that patients can perform for themselves at home or with a licensed massage therapist.
+A 2014 study found that there was a consistent and notable increase in fat reduction when massage was used after treatment.

 It’s important to choose an experienced CoolSculpting provider such as Haley to get the best possible results, as you can see in our gallery of before-and-after photos.
 You can contact us using the online form to request a consultation or call us at (781) 740-7840 to schedule an appointment.